home | what's new | other sitescontact | about

 Editor's last word:

-The Queen of Hearts, and her practiced belief in impossible things, represents society’s indoctrination of children, which, with a wink, we call education.
+The Queen of Hearts, with her studied and practiced belief in impossible things, represents society’s fear of uncertainty.
+This results in an indoctrination of children concerning "the right answer" which, with a wink, we call education.

-But there is no true education in “believing” anything, no true education in memorizing and repeating the "right answer," but only that which allows one to follow the evidence, faithfully and honestly, toward more refined, ordered, and closely-approximating perceptions of reality.
+But there is no true education in “believing” anything, no true education in planting flags, memorizing and repeating the "right answer," but only that open mind which allows one to follow the evidence, faithfully and honestly, toward more refined, ordered, and closely-approximating perceptions of reality.
 Welcome to our quantum universe of probabilistic answers.

 F. Scott Fitzgerald explains it to us